-Violations of this section will result in a notice to the property owner to correct the violation within a specified timeframe.
+Violations of this section will result in a notice to the occupant or to the property owner to correct the violation within a specified timeframe outlined in SECTION SEVEN.

-Failure to comply with the notice may result in fines, removal of the sign at the owner's expense, or other penalties as outlined in SECTION TEN of this ordinance.
+Failure to comply with the notice may result in fines, removal of the sign at the occupant or the owner's expense, or other penalties as outlined in SECTION TEN of this ordinance.